Garrison Keillor

 She returned to describing the tiny tenant belting ballads in her psyche.

-How had Stevie Nicks managed to sub-lease this plot of internal indwelling?
+How had Stevie Nicks managed to sub-lease this plot of indwelling?

 Rye promptly rolled me under the tour bus and backed up twice, for good measure: